• Skip to primary navigation

 7. If you like to use an instant read thermometer the thickest part of the fish should reach 125ºF/62ºC.

-• If you’re buying the salmon from a fishmonger ask for fillets from the ‘center cut’ piece.
+• When buying salmon fillets try to get ‘center cut’ piece.
 This is from the middle of the fish, and the fillets are more likely to be thick and uniform in size.
 And therefore easier to cook.

 • A general cooking-with-white-wine tip: If you don’t often have white wine open for cooking, try getting a bottle of dry vermouth.
 It’s a great substitute for recipes which require a small amount of wine (up to half a cup) and keeps for much longer in the fridge with the cap screwed back on.